Kolín: Economy

 In Kolín is the smaller part of Kolín–Ovčáry Industrial Zone, known mostly for the factory of the automobile manufacturing company Toyota Motor Manufacturing.
 As of 2020, TMM employed 2,400 people.
 It is the most important employer in the region.

 Kolín is home to the packaging and paper manufacturer, OTK company.

 Transport

 Kolín is connected with Prague by the I/12 road.
-The I/38 road (the section from Kutná Hora to Nymburk) also passes through the town.
+The I/38 road (the section from Kutná Hora to Nymburk) also runs through the town.

 Kolín is a railway junction.
 The Kolín railway station is located on the major lines Prague–Olomouc and Prague–Brno, which further continue to Slovakia, Hungary and Poland.
 It also lies on the intraregional lines Prague–Havlíčkův Brod and Ústí nad Labem–Kolín.